-Biktarvy (bictegravir/emtricitabine/tenofovir alafenamide) is a prescription brand-name medication.
-The Food and Drug Administration (FDA) has approved it to treat HIV in certain adults as well as certain children who weigh at least 25 kilograms (about 55 pounds).
+Biktarvy (bictegravir/emtricitabine/tenofovir alafenamide) is a brand-name prescription medication.
+The Food and Drug Administration (FDA) has approved it to treat HIV in:

 Biktarvy is a complete treatment for HIV, which means that you don’t need to take any other drugs with it.

 Biktarvy comes as an oral tablet.
 It’s not available in generic form.
-Each tablet of Biktarvy contains three active medications from two different antiretroviral drug classes,* specifically:
+Each tablet of Biktarvy contains three active medications from two different antiretroviral drug classes.*

-- 50 milligrams (mg) of bictegravir, which is an integrase strand transfer inhibitor
+- bictegravir, which is an integrase strand transfer inhibitor

-- 200 mg of emtricitabine and 25 mg of tenofovir alafenamide, which are nucleoside reverse transcriptase inhibitors
+- emtricitabine and tenofovir alafenamide, which are nucleoside reverse transcriptase inhibitors

-For information on the dosage of Biktarvy, including its form, strength, and how to take the drug, keep reading.
+For information on the dosage of Biktarvy, including its strength and how to take the drug, keep reading.
 For a comprehensive look at Biktarvy, including details about how it’s used, see this article.